 With a construction that does not require a box spring foundation, daybeds provide room underneath the mattress.
 This space-savvy design can be used for a trundle holding an extra mattress, for storage drawers or to provide an open look.

 Because of the standard twin sized mattress dimensions, a daybed has a slightly deeper seat than a conventional sofa.
-This can lend a regal European flair or a relaxed lounge vibe.
-If you will be using your daybed regularly as a sofa and find the depth too expansive, invest in a collection of generously sized accent pillows to create a scatter-back style that will improve the fit and comfort.
+This can lend a relaxed lounge vibe.
+If you will be using your daybed regularly as a sofa and find it too deep, invest in a collection of generously sized accent pillows to create a scatter-back style that will improve the fit and comfort.

-From classic to contemporary, daybeds can set a stylish tone in any room they inhabit.
-Padded, upholstered daybeds will look and sit more like a sofa, requiring fewer toss pillows across the back to achieve seating comfort.
+From classic to contemporary, daybeds can set a stylish tone in any room they are in.
+Padded daybeds will look and sit more like a sofa, requiring fewer pillows across the back to achieve seating comfort.
 Wood and metal daybeds often have a bench like appearance.
 More modern daybeds offer the aesthetic of a chic backless couch or chaise lounge.

 Adelaide Butternut Daybed